Enter your email address below and subscribe to our newsletter

 Instructions

-Stir-fry the aromatics and sweet corn: Preheat a wok on medium-high heat.
+Slice the red bell pepper, onion, and garlic.
+Thinly slice the ribeye steak.
+Rinse the corn and baby corn.
+Marinate the ribeye steak with two tablespoons of dark soy sauce.
+Preheat a wok on medium-high heat.
 Add olive oil and the onion.
 After it has caramelized, add the garlic, green pepper, and sweet corn.
 Stir to mix and cook for five minutes.

-Cook the tteok (rice cake) and the marinade: Add the rice cake and the mixture.
+Add the red bell pepper, baby corn, and carrot.
+Continuously stir and cook for two minutes.
+Then, add the beef and cook for three minutes.
+Add the rice cake and the mixture.
 Toss to mix everything and cook for eight minutes.
 It is important to note that the rice cake used in this recipe is two inches long and ¼ inch round, which takes a short time to cook.
 If you use thicker rice cakes, the cooking time may be longer.

-Stir while cooking: Continue to stir from the bottom up so that all the ingredients absorb the marinade sauce.
+Continue to stir from the bottom up so that all the ingredients absorb the marinade sauce.
 Garnish with your favourite herbs, such as parsley, basil, or chives.
 Serve immediately.

 Expert tips